akash2061/Rusty-Journal/README.md

 ### Or Use Released Version

-1. Go to the [Releases](https://github.com/akash2061/RUST-CLI-ToDo-List/releases) page or Directly [Download](https://github.com/akash2061/RUST-CLI-ToDo-List/releases/download/v0.1.0/todo).
+1. Go to the [Releases](https://github.com/akash2061/RUST-CLI-ToDo-List/releases) page or Directly [Download](https://github.com/akash2061/RUST-CLI-ToDo-List/releases/download/v0.1.0/todo) the latest version.
 2. Download the latest release for your platform.
 3. Open your terminal and navigate to the folder where the executable is downloaded.
 4. Copy the executable to the `/usr/local/bin` directory using the following command: